 - Reduce use of primary energy by 1,000 GWh cumulatively between 2016 and 2020.

 – Phase out all hazardous chemicals in the Nordic market, where technically feasible, by 2020.

-- The increase in annual energy savings – 1,066 GWh – was higher than the 440 GWh target and consisted mainly of measures such as turbine and generator replacements, and expansion of district heating networks in Berlin and Germany.
+The increase in annual energy savings – 330 GWh – consisted mainly of measures such as upgrades of nuclear and hydro power plants and by exchanging local boilers with district heating.